mahmoud/clastic/docs/tutorial-part2.rst

 instantiation.

-Endpoint functions can access application resources simply by listing them (their dictionary keys) as parameters:
+Endpoint functions can access application resources simply by listing their dictionary keys as parameters:

 .. code-block:: python